What is Iclusig?

 - change in speech

 - Fluid retention.
-Your body may hold too much fluid (fluid retention).
+Your body may hold too much fluid (fluid retention) which can be serious and may lead to death.
 Tell your healthcare provider right away if you get any of these symptoms during treatment with Iclusig:

 - swelling of your hands, ankles, feet, face, or all over your body